We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Here are some tooth brushing, best practice tips:

-- brush two to three times a day
+- brush two times a day

 - brush for 2 to 3 minutes at a time